octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

-**Sparkle implication.** A Sparkle-aware indexer that needs to honour upstream permissions ("don't index files only Bob can see") cannot delegate to mirage.
-It must consult the upstream itself, or run mirage as the same identity for which it is doing the indexing — i.e., one mirage instance per identity.
+**Sparkle implication.** A Sparkle-aware indexer that needs to honour upstream permissions ("don't index files only Bob can see") cannot delegate to Mirage.
+It must consult the upstream itself, or run Mirage as the same identity for which it is doing the indexing — i.e., one Mirage instance per identity.

 ### 1.5.
 Deduplication